amonsoes/frcw/README.md

 #### Perceived Quality Experiments

 All logs will contain the results of MAD and DISTS.
-Those can be conveniently printed with the tool cad_asr.py
+Those can be found in the log directory in the file image_quality_metrics.txt